GrzegorzKozub/toys/README.md

 For Idobao ID80V3 and ID80V2 follow [this guide](https://idobao.github.io/manuals/flashing/) to update the firmware and use [VIA](https://www.caniusevia.com/) to program the keyboard.
 Current settings are in `id80v3-0.png` and `id80v3-1.png`.

 To access the [SysRq](https://wiki.archlinux.org/title/keyboard_shortcuts#Kernel_(SysRq)) key use `Alt`+`Fn`+`F10`.

-### Reflect black screen

-Disable *Above 4G Decoding* in firmware to prevent a black screen when booting into Reflect.

 ## Drifter